An angle in standard position has its initial side along the posi... | Study Prep in Pearson+

 Master Drawing Angles in Standard Position with a bite sized video explanation from PatrickStart learning

-If an angle in standard position intercepts an arc on a circle of radius such that the length of arc is units, what is the measure of the angle in degrees?
+If an angle in standard position intercepts an arc of a unit circle with a measure of , what is the measure of the arc in degrees?

-If an angle in standard position has its terminal side passing through the point , which of the following is closest to the measure of the angle in degrees?
+Given that angle is in standard position and its terminal side passes through the point , which of the following is the approximate measure of angle in degrees?

-Given a right triangle where angle is one of the non-right angles and the side opposite angle is units while the side adjacent to angle is units, which is the approximate measure of angle ?

 Angles in Standard Position practice set